Physiocracy: Precursors

-Physiocracy is an agrarianist philosophy which developed in the context of the prevalent European rural society of the time.
+Physiocracy is an agrarianist philosophy which developed in the context of the predominantly rural, pre-industrial European society of the time.
 In the late Roman Republic, the dominant senatorial class was not allowed to engage in banking or commerce but relied on their latifundia, large plantations, for income.
 They circumvented this rule through freedmen proxies who sold surplus agricultural goods.

 Other inspiration came from China's economic system, then the largest in the world.
 Chinese society broadly distinguished four occupations, with scholar-bureaucrats (who were also agrarian landlords) at the top and merchants at the bottom (because they did not produce but only distributed goods made by others).
 Leading physiocrats like François Quesnay were avid Confucianists who advocated China's agrarian policies.
 Some scholars have advocated connections with the school of agriculturalism, which promoted utopian communalism.
-One of the integral parts of physiocracy, laissez-faire, was adopted from Quesnay's writings on China, being a translation of the Chinese term wu wei.
+One of the integral parts of physiocracy, laissez-faire, was adopted from Quesnay's writings on China, being a translation of the Chinese Taoism term wu wei.
 The concept natural order of physiocracy originated from "Way of Nature" of Chinese Taoism.